Luos-io/Documentation/src/pages/luos-technology/node/luos.md

 # Luos

-The embedded part of a node is separated to the Luos embedded API and to the node's different functionalities.
+The embedded part of a node is separated to the Luos embedded code and to the node's different functionalities.
 Luos is responsible for the creation of each node's identity, the integration of the node to a Luos network by locating it among the other nodes, the communication with each other and the management of all their different functionalities.

 ## Luos Integration